+LOT AREA.
+The total horizontal area within the lot lines of a lot, exclusive of any abutting public road right of way or private road easements, or the area of any lake.
+The lot area shall be used in determining compliance with minimum lot area standards.

 LOT, DEPTH.
 The depth of a lot is the mean horizontal distance from the center of the front street line to the center of the rear lot line.
 In the case of a lakefront lot, it is from the lake frontage line to the street frontage line.
 In the case of an acreage parcel, it is from the front right-of-way line to the rear lot line.

-LOT, DOUBLE FRONTAGE.
-A lot other than a corner lot having frontage on two (2) more or less parallel streets.
-In the case of a row of double frontage lots, one (1) street will be designated as the front street for all lots in the plat and in the request for a zoning compliance permit.
-If there are existing buildings in the same block fronting on one (1) or both of the streets, the required minimum front yard setback shall be observed on those streets where buildings presently front.

-LOT, INTERIOR.
-An interior lot is a lot other than a corner lot with only one (1) lot line fronting on a street.

-LOT, LAKE.
-A lot having frontage directly upon a lake, natural or man-made, river, pond, or other artificial impoundment of water.
-The portion adjacent to the water shall be designated the lake frontage of the lot, and the opposite side shall be designated the street frontage of the lot.

 LOT, WIDTH.
-The horizontal distance between the side lot lines, measured at the two (2) points where the building line, or setback line, intersects the side lot lines.
+The horizontal distance between the side lot lines, measured at the two (2) points where the building line, or setback line, intersects the side lot lines (see illustration entitled “Lot Depth and Width”).

+Lot Depth and Width